isabelandreatta1/Unit2/Communication System.md

 **Displaing the letters**

 This was the first elementary step we had to take in order to start off our project.
 We had ideated our initial draft, knowing that the basic function of inputting English would be based on a blinking light and then choosing it based on pressing left or right.
 The LCD (Liquid Crystal Display), or our screen, can only display two rows of 16 characters, meaning that we had very limited space and could not fit all of our commands at once.
 We wanted to keep the bottom row for displaying the message, this way the user can see what they are typing.
 This meant we only had to use the top row for displaying characters.
 We created the display of characters, or key, by creating a char, or a data type which stores multiple characters.
 On our code, it would look like this: ```char letters[17] = "ABCDEFGHIJKLMNOP";``` Since C++ is a low-level language, we need to specify the type of variable and also the number of characters.
 We created a for loop inside our setup which printed every letter inside our 'letters' variable starting from the first row and first column of our display.
 So whenever you turned on the device, the first thing it would show you the first 16 letters of the alphabet.
+In order to make a second screen so we could fit the entire alphabet, in addition to a few commands and puncutation symbols, we created a new char: ```char letters2[17] = "QRSTUVWXYZ@!.SAE";```.
+In order to shift from one screen to another, we created the variable ```switchscreen``` and defined it as 0.
+Then, we used many if statements.
+If the switchscreen was set to 0, or the default value we gave it, then the first screen would be shown.
+After all the letters all blinked, the swtichscreen value would change to 1.
+If the switchscreen is 1, then the second screen it shown.
+After all those letters blinked, the switchscreen value changes back to 0, therefore creating a continious cycle.

 For displaying text, you can use some default methods such as:
 - ```lcd.setCursor(0, 0) ```: Starts the text on the first row and first column.
 The 0,0 in parenthesis marks the location of the character.